 Why Are There New Changes to Aadhaar?

 The UIDAI regularly reviews and updates its guidelines to enhance security and improve the reliability of the Aadhaar system.
-These changes are not just about adding new rules; they are designed to protect your personal information and make the system even more robust against misuse.
+These changes go beyond merely introducing new rules; they are designed to protect your personal information and make the system even more robust against misuse.
 The goal is to ensure that your digital identity remains trustworthy and secure.

 These updates also help maintain the accuracy of the vast database of Aadhaar holders.
 Over time, people’s addresses change, names might be updated after marriage, or contact details evolve.
 Regular verification ensures that the information tied to your Aadhaar reflects your current reality, which is crucial for service delivery.